felafax/felafax/README.md

 Felafax TunerX is a framework for continued-training and fine-tuning open source LLMs using **XLA runtime**.
 We take care of neceessary runtime setup and provide a Jupyter notebook out-of-box to just get started.
 - Easy to use
-- Easy to configure all aspects of training (designed for ML Developers by ML Developers)"
+- Easy to configure all aspects of training (designed for ML researchers and hackers).
 - Easy to scale training from a single VM with 8 TPU cores to entire TPU Pod containing 6000 TPU cores (**1000X**)!

 ## Currently supported models